TGElder/finance/README.md

-This is a simple tool to allow managing personal finances when:
+This is a simple application to allow managing personal finances when:

 * You have one or many real bank accounts
 * You have a number of virtual accounts (e.g. part of your savings may be ring fenced for holidays)